 When this feature is selected, the driver can choose to have the headlights remain on for 0, 30, 60, or 90 seconds when exiting the vehicle.
-To make your selection, push and release the RIGHT button until "0," "30," "60," or "90" appears.
+To make your selection, push and release the right arrow button until "0," "30," "60," or "90" appears.

-Headlamps with Wipers (Available with Auto Headlights Only)
+Headlamps With Wipers (Available With Auto Headlights Only)

 When on is selected, and the headlight switch is in the AUTO position, the headlights will turn on approximately 10 seconds after the wipers are turned on.
 If the headlights were turned on by this feature, they will also turn off when the wipers are turned off.
-To make your selection, push and release the RIGHT arrow button until "ON" or "OFF" appears.
+To make your selection, push and release the right arrow button until "ON" or "OFF" appears.

 NOTE: Turning the headlights on during the daytime causes the instrument panel lights to dim.
-To increase the brightness, refer to "Lights" in "Understanding The Features Of Your Vehicle."
+To increase the brightness, refer to "Lights" in "Getting To Know Your Vehicle."